 How does White & Associates help?

-We have been working for petitioners and beneficiaries of P visas for more than twenty years to solve the problems listed above.
+We have been working for petitioners and beneficiaries of P visas for more than twenty-five years to solve the problems listed above.
 We have helped them overcome USCIS skepticism and consular attempts to revoke already approved petitions.
 Please contact us so that we may discuss how we can assist you.